Here at STEM Graduates we review a lot of CVs, so here are some of our original tips…

 6. Don't Carelessly Mass Apply

 We know you are probably going to apply for more than one job.
 However, chances are, roles in the same field are being managed by the same consultant/s.
 If we see you applying for 8 roles at once it makes us think you haven’t read our job descriptions properly and you aren’t particularly interested or serious.
-Check to see if a consultant name is attached to the jobs you’re applying for, and make sure you’ve read the description.

 7. Don’t Go buzzword crazy

 A lot of people use the same cliché phrases found on Google in their CV.
 We read the same buzzwords over and over again.
 Being a ‘team player’ is a good skill but try and find an original way to tell us about it, using your own brief examples wherever possible.
-Conversely, however, don’t go too crazy on originality by describing yourself as a ‘CV Legend!’
-Genuine example.
+Conversely, however, don’t go too crazy on originality by describing yourself as a ‘CV Legend!’ (genuine example).